hashicorp/terraform-equivalence-testing/README.md

 executions.

-The framework uses a set of golden files to track outputs and verify changes across different terraform versions, provider versions, or even different Terraform configurations.
+The framework uses a set of golden files to track outputs and verify changes across different Terraform versions, provider versions, or even different Terraform configurations.

 ## Contents